chenyushuo/data-juicer/docs/Sandbox.md

 # User Guide
 ## Applications and Achievements
 Leveraging the Data-Juicer Sandbox Laboratory Suite, we systematically fine-tuned data and models through a dedicated research and development workflow between data and models.
-For more detailed information, please refer to our [paper](http://arxiv.org/abs/2407.11784).
+For more detailed information.
 In our work, we have secured a new leading position on the [VBench](https://huggingface.co/spaces/Vchitect/VBench_Leaderboard) text-to-video leaderboard.
 ![top-1_in_vbench](https://img.alicdn.com/imgextra/i1/O1CN01I9wHW91UNnX9wtCWu_!!6000000002506-2-tps-1275-668.png)

 The model is now publicly available on the ModelScope and HuggingFace platforms, and the training dataset has also been available.